Hello! The Ordinary Salicylic acid 2% solution is yet another gift from the brand that works amazingly on oily, acne-prone skin.

-Once the acne is gone, I switch to regular AHA exfoliation routine to lighten the scar followed up by a Niacinamide serum or Propolis based serum to calm the skin.
+Once the acne is gone, I switch to regular AHA exfoliation routine to lighten the scar followed up by a Niacinamide serum or Propolis based serum to calm & brighten the skin.

 Not only do I use salicylic acid as a spot treatment, but I also love to incorporate it in my routine as a regular chemical exfoliator to help me shed some dead skin & get a glow!